arkershaw/sitecheck/README.txt

 While running:

-	Ctrl + c will prompt for abort or suspend.
+	Ctrl+c will prompt for abort or suspend.

 	To resume a suspended job or use an existing configuration file, run the script with the path to an existing output directory: